JoeACars/propositional_logic_prover/README.md

 Now that we have Lines, we move on to <code>Segment</code>.
 Picture a tree proof with lots of branches.
 A <code>Segment</code> represents a piece of a branch running from wherever it starts to wherever it splits (or ends).
 Each <code>Segment</code> knows who its parent is (if it has one) and who its children are (if it has any).

-Finally, right up at the top if the <code>TreeProof</code> itself.
+Finally, right up at the top is the <code>TreeProof</code> object itself.
 This object has a reference to its root segment (the one at the very top, with no parent) and, if we're actively working on the proof, to its active segment.
 This is where prover functions (see next section) interact with the proof, so it includes functions for appending lines to the active segment, ending the active segment and moving on to the next one and retrieving the lines that can be used in the active segment, among other things.

 ### Prove

 This is where the prover functions live.
 There's one for Classical Propositional Logic, and one for First-Degree Entailment.
 There are also two functions for deciding whether or not to close a branch - for the former, we have <code>ContainsSententialContradiction()</code> for finding joint occurences of <code>A</code> and <code>¬A</code>.
 For the latter, we have <code>ContainsTruthValueContradiction()</code> for finding joint occurrences of <code>A</code> with incompatible truth-value markers.

+### Other bits

+There is a Graphics folder for all the graphics we need.
+The Input folder contains modules relating to user input, and Disply contains modules relating to displaying the proof. <code>Languages.js</code> contains a list of implemented logical systems or "languages", i.e. Classical Propositional Logic and First-Degree Entailment, and <code>PropositionalLogicProver.js</code> sets up the interface between the HTML page and the JavaScript modules.